 Athletes Women › Cathia Schär

-At just 21 years old, Switzerland’s Cathia Schär will be one of the youngest athletes standing on the Super League pontoon for the 2022 series.
+At just 21 years old, Switzerland’s Cathia Schär was one of the youngest athletes standing on the Super League pontoon for the 2022 series.

 After gaining much-needed experience, a fourth place in Weert, Netherlands in the 2019 junior European Championship was the first time she was in sight of the podium, and following a runners-up spot in the Swiss national junior champs in Nyon, she switched attention to Lausanne where – with more home support – she placed 16th in the junior worlds.
 Buoyed by these results, Schär finished 2019 with a runner-up spot in Turkey.